mablack/cordova-diagnostic-plugin/README.md

  Requests location authorization for the application.

+ Notes for iOS:
+ - Calling this on iOS 7 or below will have no effect, as location permissions are are implicitly granted.
- On iOS, authorization can be requested to use location either "when in use" (only in foreground) or "always" (foreground and background).
+ - On iOS 8+, authorization can be requested to use location either "when in use" (only in foreground) or "always" (foreground and background).
- This should only be called if authorization status is NOT_DETERMINED.
-Calling it when in any other state will have no effect.
+ - This should only be called if authorization status is NOT_DETERMINED - calling it when in any other state will have no effect.
+ - This plugin adds default messages which are displayed to the user upon requesting location authorization - see the [iOS location permission messages](#ios-location-permission-messages) section for how to customise them.

  Note for Android: this is intended for Android 6 / API 23 and above.
 Calling on Android 5 / API 22 and below will have no effect as the permissions are already granted at installation time.